 Default value True Description Specifies whether blank rows cause duplicate records in an Axiom query data range to be treated as contiguous or not (True/False).
 This is for purposes of determining update behavior for duplicate records.
 By default, blank rows are treated as data separators and each duplicate row will be updated.
 If disabled, then blank rows are ignored and the duplicate records are treated as contiguous, which means only the first row in the contiguous block will be updated.
+AllowShowExcel

-AllowShowExcel Default value True Description Specifies whether the icon to install / launch the Axiom Excel Client shows on the Axiom Software launch page (True/False).
+Default value True Description Specifies whether the icon to install / launch the Axiom Excel Client shows in the Axiom Web Client (True/False).
 By default the icon is available.
-If disabled, the icon will be hidden and therefore users cannot launch the Excel Client from the launch page.
+If disabled, the icon will be hidden and therefore users cannot launch the Excel Client from the Web Client.
 Users can still launch the client via other means if it is installed (such as a desktop shortcut or a dedicated URL).
 This setting can be modified using the System Configuration page in the Web Client.

+$\label{eq:allowAmbiguousAlternateAggregationAndColumnFilterFieldDefinitions$

 AllowShowPowerPoint

-Default value True Description Specifies whether the icon to install / launch the PowerPoint Add-In shows on the Axiom Software launch page (True/False).
+Default value True Description Specifies whether the icon to install / launch the PowerPoint Add-In shows in the Axiom Web Client (True/False).
 By default the icon is available.
-If disabled, the icon will be hidden and therefore users cannot install or launch the PowerPoint add-in from the launch page.
+If disabled, the icon will be hidden and therefore users cannot install or launch the PowerPoint add-in from the Web Client.
 Users can still install and launch the add-in via other means (such as by opening a PowerPoint file saved within the Axiom Software database).
 This setting can be modified using the System Configuration page in the Web Client.

+AllowShowWord

-AllowShowWord Default value True Description Specifies whether the icon to install / launch the Word Add-In shows on the Axiom Software launch page (True/False).
+Default value True Description Specifies whether the icon to install / launch the Word Add-In shows in the Axiom Web Client (True/False).
 By default the icon is available.
-If disabled, the icon will be hidden and therefore users cannot install or launch the Word add-in from the launch page.
+If disabled, the icon will be hidden and therefore users cannot install or launch the Word add-in from the Web Client.
 Users can still install and launch the add- in via other means (such as by opening a Word file saved within the Axiom Software database).
 This setting can be modified using the System Configuration page in the Web Client.

+$\label{eq:authentication} Authentication Domain \\ Selection \\ List \\ Required$

-AuthenticationDoma inSelectionListRequired Default value False Description Specifies whether the authentication domain selection list always displays on the login screen (True/False).
+Default value False Description Specifies whether the authentication domain selection list always displays on the login screen (True/False).
 By default, the selection list only displays when it is necessary (meaning only when there are duplicate user names defined in Axiom that use different domains).
 If you want the domain selection list to always show, then set this to True.

+AutoCastFloatColumnsDuringAggregation

-AutoCastFloatColum nsDuringAggregation Default value False Description Specifies treatment of numeric columns when data is aggregated by a query to the database.
-This should only be changed on the advice of Kaufman Hall
+Default value False Description Specifies treatment of numeric columns when data is aggregated by a query to the database.
+This should only be changed on the advice of Kaufman Hall Software Support.

-Software Support.